 - demonstrate the ability to acquire new technical and conceptual skill sets through self-education

-The MFA program brings together a vibrant community of faculty and students with broad-ranging interdisciplinary interests that include, but are not limited to: advanced technologies, robotics, science fiction, fabrication, performance, object oriented ontology, queer theory, critical race theory, cinema and dance.
-Visiting artists and critics, along with an active community of peers, expose students to a wide spectrum of skills, philosophies and professional experiences.
+The MFA program brings together faculty and students with broad-ranging interests that include, but are not limited to: advanced technologies, robotics, science fiction, fabrication, performance, object oriented ontology, queer theory, critical race theory, cinema and dance.
+Visiting artists and critics, along with an active community of peers, expose you to a wide spectrum of skills, philosophies and professional experiences.

-Sculpture MFA students also enjoy access to the facilities in the Metcalf Building, where two full-time technicians maintain the newly expanded woodshop, extensive metal shop and a state-of-the-art foundry that supports bronze and aluminum pouring, was-working, patina, and rubber mold making.
-Relevant electives are available across the full spectrum of RISD disciplines, as well as at Brown University.
+Sculpture MFA students also enjoy access to the Metcalf Building, home to an expansive woodshop and metal shop, and a state-of-the-art foundry that supports bronze and aluminum pouring, waxworking, patina, and rubber mold making.
+You can also take relevant electives across the full spectrum of RISD disciplines, as well as at Brown University.
 RISD’s proximity to Boston and New York affords ready access to museums, galleries and practicing professionals.

 In the final semester, MFA candidates focus on creating a comprehensive body of work under the guidance of a thesis committee.
 All Sculpture grad students produce a written thesis and participate in an annual graduate thesis exhibition of work by students graduating from RISD's advanced degree programs.